 The short story collection is over 80,000 words and I still have 2-4 stories to write.
 Jen’s been prolific in her short story writing.
 The collection is called Stories!
 The Unexpected First Collection.

-Like I mentioned on Friday, this coming Saturday is the cover reveal for my newest book, Stories Between the ‘Verses.
+Like I mentioned on Friday, this coming Saturday is the cover reveal for my newest book, Coffee Shop Between the ‘Verses.
 Come check it out on Saturday!
 There will be prizes and readings.

 There are two stories going on in the movie.
 The boy and his grand father and then the main story.
 Both are extremely simple.
 Simplicity in this movie isn’t a bad thing; it’s used to shift the focus away from the plot and towards the characters and dialogue.